Social Media Strategy: 9 Steps for Business and Government

 Please click RESOURCES and download the PDF eBook which has both notes and exercises.
 You can also download as a .doc from Google Docs https://docs.google.com/document/d/1HOWDw5nGO-1oxTRLUIdz1ZVGLx3YK8642DoMyUqztOU/edit?usp=sharing and is updated from time to time so check back!

-Choose from one of the Briefs - Gov, Not for Profit, Business to Business (B2B) or Business to Consumer (B2C), for Government or for Not for Profit social good .
-You will be asked to complete each section of the strategy with reference to your chosen brief.
-Please note, brief will be updated/changed once a month (look at the end of the lectures for archived old projects) so if you want to play a second time you can :) Of course you can use your own organisation or business to write a strategy but by choosing one we are all working on, you may find it easier to collaborate with others doing this course.
+Choose from one of the Briefs - for Business eg Business to Business (B2B) or Business to Consumer (B2C), for Government or for Not for Profit social good .
+You will be asked to complete each section of the social media strategy with reference to your chosen brief.
+Please note, the social media brief will be updated/changed every so often (look at the end of the lectures for archived old projects) so if you want to play a second time you can :) Of course you can use your own organisation or business to write a strategy but by choosing one we are all working on, you may find it easier to collaborate with others doing this course.

-Ever met with a client or talked to someone in your organisation and asked "what's our strategy"?
-If it's social media and they say "we have Facebook, do you think we need Instagram" you groan and think "they need to work some stuff out"?
+Ever met with a client or talked to someone in your organisation and asked "what's our social media strategy"?
+If it's social media and they say "we have Facebook, do you think we need Instagram or Snapchat or TikTok" you groan and think "they need to work some stuff out"?
 Welcome to social media strategy for business, Government and non profits!

 A Nine Step Social Media Strategy asks the questions that can be answered in a document with examples for staff/Franchisees/partners can implement.